tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 Any component in Figma can have a link to its external documentation.

-You can host the documentation in a figma file itself (together with the design system.)
+You can host the documentation in a Figma file itself (together with the design system.)